 Fortunately, there are many ways that people can improve their homes to make it easier for them to enjoy it more fully.
 With this information, homeowners will have a more comprehensive view of the way that the layout and structure of a home can affect accessibility for deaf individuals.
 These suggestions range from fairly extensive renovations to simple technology upgrades.
 Every home improvement for this purpose should first consider the deaf resident’s needs and preferences.
 This guide is designed to assist deaf people looking to make their own home upgrades, parents of deaf children, adults with deaf or hard of hearing spouses or parents, veterans, and new home buyers.

 Despite all being deaf, the experiences of deaf individuals vary vastly from person to person.
 These differences can show up in how deaf individuals choose to interact with and accommodate themselves in a hearing world, which can affect the accommodations they need in their home.
 A deaf adult who uses American Sign Language (ASL) will have different needs than one who uses a cochlear implant to increase their hearing ability.

 Sometimes, hearing parents, children, or spouses try to negotiate the home improvement on behalf of their loved ones.
 This can help to bypass communication differences, but people who take such a path should be careful.
 Household members without this experience may not make the right decision without assistance.
 It is vital to get a deaf or hard of hearing person’s input on the upgrades or changes that would most benefit them.
-Asking for this information at every stage of the process will increase the likelihood that the improvements will be useful.
+Asking for this information at every stage of the process will increase the likelihood that the improvements to "fix up" the home will be useful.